-Older adults need about the same amount of sleep as younger adults: seven to nine hours per night, on average, says the NIA.
+Older adults need about the same amount of sleep as younger adults: 7 to 9 hours per night, on average, says the NIA.
 Still, it’s not unusual for older people to take more than 30 minutes to fall asleep, to sleep less at night, to sleep less deeply and wake up more often throughout the night, and to nap more frequently during the day.
 Naps can be a good way to meet your sleep needs, as long as you don’t overdo it.
 As a general rule, it’s a good idea to limit naps to 20 to 30 minutes so that they won’t take away from your nighttime sleep.
-You may have a serious problem with sleep if--for more than two to three weeks--you are so tired during the day that you cannot function normally.
+You may have a serious problem with sleep if — for more than 2 to 3 weeks — you are so tired during the day that you cannot function normally.
 You should talk to your health care provider or a sleep disorders specialist for help.

 Your sleep may be disrupted for many reasons.
 The NIA, says one of the possible reasons for these changes is that older adults may produce and secrete less melatonin, the hormone that promotes sleep.
 They may also be more sensitive to changes in their environment, such as noise.
 Years of less-than-ideal sleep habits may be ingrained, such as going to bed with the TV or radio on.

 Other causes of poor sleep, according to the NIA, include insomnia, snoring, sleep apnea, and movement disorders like restless legs syndrome.

 Taking more than 30 to 45 minutes to fall asleep

 Waking early and being unable to get back to sleep